Thu 29th June 2023

 What is included:

-- All breakfasts, dinners on the first and last evening in the hotel
+- All breakfasts and dinners in the hotel

 - Packed lunches on 3 walking days

 - Access to spa facilities

 - Drinks at the bar or additional drinks during the day